What is Epinephrine?

 Is epinephrine a steroid?

 Epinephrine is not a steroid.
 It is a naturally occurring hormone produced by the adrenal glands.
+As a medication, it is used to treat anaphylaxis.

 How is epinephrine given for anaphylaxis?

-Using an auto-injector is preferable for most people.
-The reason is that the medication comes pre-filled with epinephrine solution and the needle attached.
-All it requires is the user to follow the auto-injector instructions to release the epinephrine into the muscle of the outer thigh.Epinephrine auto-injectors are considered more user friendly and leave less room for error.
+The epinephrine in an auto-injector comes pre-filled with epinephrine solution and the needle attached.
+All it requires is the user to follow the auto-injector instructions to release the epinephrine into the muscle of the outer thigh.

 Some people may choose to use the manual method because it’s a much cheaper alternative than epinephrine auto-injectors.
 Epinephrine auto-injectors may cost anywhere from $100 to several hundred dollars, depending on insurance.
 Meantime, ampules of epinephrine and syringes/needles can be purchased for around $20.

 Clinical trials are underway for new routes of epinephrine administration to treat severe reactions.
 Sublingual epinephrine (under the tongue) shows promising results for treating anaphylaxis.
-An epinephrine nasal spray may also be another option for anaphylaxis treatment in the future.

 Is there a general epinephrine dose for anaphylaxis?

-Hospitals and emergency departments use vials and syringes to administer epinephrine.
+Hospitals and emergency departments typically use vials and syringes to administer epinephrine.
 When prescribing epinephrine, hospital and emergency room staff will provide a specific dosage based on the patient’s body weight.

 How is epinephrine administered in an emergency?